JasonRaveling/vim-config/README.md

 `ln -s vim-config/vimrc ~/.vimrc`

 **(Optional)** Then add the color scheme(s).
 If you already have color schemes be sure you aren't overwritting anything before running this command.
+If 256 color is not on already, enter `export TERM=xterm-256color` into your `.bashrc`.

 `cp -r vim-config/colors ~/.vim/`